-I Tried Making Potato Potage Soup with Jagariko Potato Sticks
+I Tried Making Potato Potage Soup with Jagariko Sticks

-Calbee is a leading Japanese snack food manufacturer with an overwhelming share in Japan’s market.
+Calbee is a Japanese snack food manufacturer with an overwhelming share in the market of Japan.

-Speaking of Calbee, Calbee Jagariko and Calbee Potato Chips are 2 potato snacks that represent Japan and are loved by many Japanese, both adults and children.
+Speaking of Calbee, Jagariko and Potato Chips are 2 potato snacks that represent the company loved by many people, both adults and children.

-Actually, today I bought Calbee Jagariko Potato Stick Salad flavor at a supermarket near my house, for I wanted to try making a soup dish with the potato snack.
+Today, I actually bought Calbee Jagariko Potato Stick Salad Flavor at a supermarket near my house, for I wanted to try making a soup dish with the fries.

-Viewing one of them, I got curious about it.
-This is why I have decided to make it, potato potage soup with Jagariko.
+Viewing one of them, I got curious about it, and that is why I decided to make it.
+And that is potato potage soup using Jagariko fries.

-The Easy Potato Potage Soup Recipe using Calbee Jagariko
+Potato Potage Soup Recipe using Calbee Jagariko Fries

 According to the recipe on Rakuten, I prepared the following ingredients to make the potato potage soup.